verylemons/cse15l-lab-reports/Lab_Report_3.md

 find technical/government -maxdepth 1 -type f
 // nothing gets printed because because if you go 1 depth into technical/government, there is no files.
 ```
+- Using max depth limit the depth of searches by inputting the number of directories you want to find to descend into after the starting point.
+It used to recursively search for files and directories in a given directory and its subdirectories.
+- It's good for searching quickly for something without having to go through all the subdirectories.
+- In the example, I used -maxdepth 1 for directories and it resulted in the immediate directories of technical being printed because I went one level inside technical.
 - This is useful because it limits how deep you want to go inside a directory.
 When there a directories inside directories, you can use
   -maxdepth to limit how many times you want traverse through directories inside another directory.